seasonaltokens/farm/seasonal_token_farm.md

 The farm contract interacts with only five other contracts, all of which are audited and trusted: The Uniswap Position Manager, and the seasonal token contracts.

+## Contract Functions

+The farm contract allows four principal operations: depositing liquidity positions, withdrawing, harvesting, and donating.

+Miners and mining pools can donate seasonal tokens to the farm by calling the <code>safeApproveAndCall</code> function of the seasonal token contracts.
+This approves the farm to spend the specified number of tokens and calls the farm's <code>receiveApproval</code> function, which transfers the ownership of the tokens from the donor to the farm and allocates the incoming tokens to the liquidity providers for the four trading pairs.

+To deposit a liquidity position into the farm, the user calls the <code>safeTransferFrom</code> function of the Uniswap Position Manager contract, and transfers ownership of the non-fungible token representing the liquidity position to the farm.
+The Uniswap Position Manager contract then calls the <code>onERC721Received</code> function of the farm contract, which records the receipt of that liquidity position token from that user.

+When a user has deposited a liquidity position, that user can call the <code>harvest</code> function of the farm contract, which sends all of the tokens distributed to that liquidity position to the user's ethereum address.
+The user or user interface can call the <code>getPayoutSizes</code> function of the contract to find out how many tokens of the four types are available for haversting.

+Users can withdraw their deposited liquidity position tokens by calling the <code>withdraw</code> function of the farm contract.
+This harvests their farmed tokens, transfers the liquidity position token back to the user, and records the reduction of the total liquidity in the farm.
+The farm contract provides a <code>canWithdraw</code> function that reports whether a specific liquidity token can be withdrawn at the present time, as well as a <code>nextWithdrawalTime</code> function that reports the time at which the next withdrawal window will begin.

+## Disclaimer

+This document specifies the characteristics of the seasonal token farm.
+Nothing in this document should be interpreted as investment advice, a promise of any kind, or a guarantee of future prices.
+The authors will not be liable for any losses incurred by anybody using the farm.

 ## References

 *Seasonal Tokens White Paper*, https://github.com/seasonaltokens/seasonaltokens/blob/main/whitepaper/whitepaper.md

+*Uniswap v3 White Paper*, https://uniswap.org/whitepaper-v3.pdf

+*EIP-721 Non-Fungible Token Standard*, https://eips.ethereum.org/EIPS/eip-721